guilhermelawless/nano-dpow/docs/specification.md

 {
     "precache": 51230,
     "ondemand": 11757,
-    "snapshot_precache": 33012,
-    "snapshot_ondemand": 7893,
+    "total_credited": 52000,
+    "total_paid": 1000,
+    "payment_factor": 0.05,
     "block_rewarded": "0FAD765D873CF9412A4A651D072D3AB3262E4EDC6727516EE70A1B2ED58ADADE"
 }
 ```

-The snapshot fields are updated when the server performs payouts.
+The `total_credited` field indicates how many work units the client has been paid for.

+The `total_paid` field indicates how many BANANO the client has been paid for the credited work units.

 The `block_rewarded` field contains the latest block for which the client's work was accepted.

+The `payment_factor`field indicates how much the server is currently paying in BANANO for each accepted work unit.

 ### heartbeat